Joe Cressy

 Joseph Cressy (born July 10, 1984) is a former Canadian politician and activist who served on the Toronto City Council from 2014 to 2022.
 Cressy represented Ward 10 Spadina—Fort York, and was the chair of the Toronto Board of Health.
-He resigned from city council, effective April 30, 2022, to accept an appointment as senior vice president for external relations, communications and real estate development at George Brown College.
+On 22 April 2024, Cressy announced on X that he had joined Waterfront Toronto as its chief of staff.

 Career

 Activism

 Cressy has worked on various social justice issues, which traces back to high school when he spent a year in South Africa.
 Upon returning to high school in Toronto, he got involved in the anti-Iraq war movement and has since worked on anti-poverty campaigns in South Africa, literacy programs with First Nations communities in Northern Ontario, and worked with The Stop Community Food Centre.

 Cressy also supports LGBTQ issues, volunteering for an LGBTQ organization while studying abroad in Accra and supporting the New Democratic Party's (NDP) call for a visa ban against legislators who passed anti-gay laws in Russia.